 - 2.1 This report provides commentary on the Council's forecast for the revenue outturn position 2023/24.
-This is an early indication based on information available as at Period 2 (May 2023) the forecast position for each of the funds is as follows: - General Fund overspend of £7.120m - Housing Revenue Account overspend of £93k. - Dedicated Schools Grant is currently forecast to be delivered on budget. - 2.2 The forecast is based on the emerging data for 2023/24 and the Council will continue to assess and refine the position on a regular basis using the latest intelligence available.
+This is an early indication based on information available as at Period 3 (June 2023) the forecast position for each of the funds is as follows: - General Fund overspend of £7.847m (Period 2 £7.120m). - Housing Revenue Account overspend of £24k (Period 2 £93k). - Dedicated Schools Grant is currently forecast to be delivered on budget this is unchanged from Period 2. - 2.2 The forecast is based on the emerging data for 2023/24 and the Council will continue to assess and refine the position on a regular basis using the latest intelligence available.
 The forecast presented in this report is based on the best available data and information of the operations of the Council and represents the view of the Budget Holders and Directors. - 2.3 In order to help safeguard the financial position of the Council, officers will continue to seek efficiencies in year to offset the forecast overspend.
-The Council has a contingency budget and reserves available to call on to help fund in-year pressures, however, it will look to achieve alternative mitigations in the first instance. - 2.4 National factors continue to be challenging and the Council, like its residents and businesses is facing inflationary pressures which impacts on the cost of services with CPI in May 2023 at 8.7%.
-Alongside this, the Bank of England increased interest rates by 0.5% in June and are now at 5%.
+The Council has a contingency budget and reserves available to call on to help fund in-year pressures, however, it will look to achieve alternative mitigations in the first instance. - 2.4 National factors continue to be challenging and the Council, like its residents and businesses are facing inflationary pressures which impacts on the cost of services with CPI in June 2023 at 7.9%.
+Alongside this, the Bank of England increased interest rates by 0.25% in August and are now at 5.25%.